 - melted butter for brushing on top (optional)

 - Make The Dough.
 In a large bowl, whisk together the starter, water, sugar, and oil together with a fork.
 Add the flours and salt.
 Mix to combine.
 Finish by hand, until a rough dough forms.
 Cover with a damp towel and let rest for 30 minutes to 1 hour.
 (If needed Replenish starter with flour and water at this point).
 After dough has rested, work the dough into a smooth ball, about 20 seconds.
 The dough will be supple and smooth when it comes together.

 - Bulk Rise.
 Cover the bowl with a damp towel and let rise at room temperature, 70oF, until double in size, about 8 to 10 hours.
 The dough will look nice and domed when ready.

 - Shape.
 Remove the dough onto a lightly floured work surface.
-Gently dimple the surface with our fingertips to release any large air bubbles.
+Gently dimple the surface with your fingertips to release any large air bubbles.
 Roll the dough into a log, tucking the ends underneath.
 Let rest for 5 to 10 minutes.
 Meanwhile, lightly coat a 9-inch loaf pan with oil.
 With floured hands, cup the dough and pull it toward you to tighten its shape.
-Place into your local pan, seam side down.
+Place into your loaf pan, seam side down.